yizhidamiaomiao/DoppelgangerGraph/README.md

 ## Requirements

 The code is implemented in Python 3.6.
-To run the code, these required packages are needed to install:
+To run the code, the following packages are needed:

 ```
 numpy